 - Swollen lymph glands

-- Fever, though not always, and usually lower than for a cold
+- Fever, though not always, and usually lower than for the flu

 - Reduced appetite